Outside-in engineering of cadherin endocytosis using a conformation strengthening antibody

 Abstract

 P-cadherin, a crucial cell-cell adhesion protein which is overexpressed in numerous malignant cancers, is a popular target for drug delivery antibodies.
 However, molecular guidelines for engineering antibodies that can be internalized upon binding to P-cadherin are unknown.
-Here, we use a combination of biophysical, biochemical, and cell biological methods to demonstrate that trapping the cadherin extracellular region in an X-dimer adhesive conformation, triggers cadherin endocytosis via a novel outside-in signaling mechanism.
-We show that the monoclonal antibody CQY684 traps P-cadherin in an X-dimer conformation and strengthens this adhesive structure.
-Formation of stable X-dimers results in the dissociation of p120-catenin, a suppressor of cadherin endocytosis, from the X-dimer cytoplasmic region.
-This increases the turnover of P-cadherin and targets the cadherin-antibody complex to the lysosome.
-Our results establish a previously unknown outside-in signaling mechanism that provides fundamental insights into how cells regulate adhesion and that can be exploited by anti-cadherin antibodies for intracellular drug delivery.
+Here, we use a combination of biophysical, biochemical, and cell biological methods to demonstrate that trapping the P-cadherin extracellular region in an X-dimer adhesive conformation triggers cadherin endocytosis via an outside-in signaling mechanism.
+We show that the anti-cancer drug delivery monoclonal antibody CQY684, traps P-cadherin in an X-dimer conformation and strengthens this adhesive structure.
+Formation of stable X-dimers results in the phosphorylation of p120-catenin, a suppressor of cadherin endocytosis.
+This triggers the dissociation of p120-catenin from the X-dimer cytoplasmic region, which increases P-cadherin turnover and targets the cadherin-antibody complex to the lysosome.
+Our results establish an outside-in signaling mechanism that provides fundamental insights into how cells regulate adhesion and that can be exploited by anti-cadherin antibodies for intracellular drug delivery.

 Article activity feed